eggOnion/my-test2/README.md

 ---

-By using the **Map** function, we can easily retrieve the data again.
+By using the **Map** function, we can easily retrieve the data using the dot notation.
 ```
 <nav>
   {/* Add social media links based on the `socials` data */}